alephpt/AI-Research/python/expirimental_learning/ForRealLife/README.md

     - Conflict
     - Exhaustion
 - Implementing a Navigation Function for Turning and Velocity
-    - Allow Children to Inherit Parent Traits
+    - Allow Children to Inherit Parent Traits\
+- Create a Throttle mechanism (GUI) for changing parameters in real time.